 I’ve been working with and studying relationship dynamics for the last 30 years.
 One of the main issues I witness for most couples is the idea and expectation that our partner is supposed to meet all of our needs.
-When the truth is, to be in a healthy relationship that is stable, grounded and sustainable, one has to take responsibility and attend to his or her own needs.
+When the truth is, to be in a healthy relationship that is stable, grounded and sustainable, one has to take responsibility and attend to ones own needs.
 I realize that this idea challenges romantic notions about relationship.
 However, as soon as one or both partners begins turning to the other with the expectation to get the needs met, it’s usually the moment that a dysfunctional dynamic begins.

 I will give an example of how this plays out.
 Here is one partners position.